-- Bachelor of Music (BM): Performance, Music Theatre, History and Literature, Theory, Composition, Music Therapy

-- Bachelor of Music Education (BME)

-- Bachelor of Arts (BA)
+- Bachelor of Music (BM): Performance, Music Theatre, History and Literature, Theory, Composition, Music Therapy - Bachelor of Music Education (BME) - Bachelor of Arts (BA), with two tracks offered: Applied (which focuses on performance) and Academic (which focuses on history and theory).

 The Conservatory of Music degree programs are designed for those with outstanding talent and a desire to pursue music as a profession or advanced study at the graduate level.
 Double majors and/or double-degree programs may be pursued in consultation with the Assistant Director and usually require additional semesters of study.
-An emphasis in Arts Management or Jazz Studies is available with any music major and may require additional semesters of study.
+Emphases in the following areas are available with any music major and may require additional semesters of study: Chamber Music, Composition, Conducting, Entrepreneurship, Jazz Studies, Music History, Music Theory, Pedagogy, and Sacred Music.
+A minor in music is available to university students in all majors.
 Non-Conservatory students are encouraged to enroll in courses designed specifically for them or in applied study and ensembles by audition.
 (See course descriptions.)